-56 Computer Assisted Spelling Development (1) (NDA) - RPT 2
+Computer Assisted Spelling Development (1) (NDA) - RPT 3 Laboratory 3 hours.

-Designed for students with verified disabilities, this course uses a special computer program that individualizes instruction and provides opportunities for learning, review, and testing spelling words and spelling rules in all three learning modalities (visual, auditory, tactile).
+Designed for students with verified disabilities, this course uses a special computer program that individualizes instruction and provides opportunities for learning, review, and testing of commonly misspelled words in all three learning modalities (visual, auditory, tactile).
+Open to students of all ranges of spelling knowledge.
 Students may take this course up to three times and learn different words each time.

-60 Computer Assisted Beginning Writing Skills (3) (NDA) - RPT 2 Laboratory 3 hours.
+Computer Assisted Beginning Writing Skills (3) (NDA) - RPT 3 Laboratory 3 hours.